aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-tiff/_index.md

     Converter.ConvertSVG(document, options, savePath);
 {{< /highlight >}}

-The [ImageSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions/constructors/main) constructor initialize an instance of the ImageSaveOptions class that is passed to ConvertSVG () method.
-The ConvertSVG () method takes the `document`, `options`,  output file path `savePath` and performs the conversion operation.
+The [ImageSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions/constructors/main) constructor initialize an instance of the ImageSaveOptions class that is passed to ConvertSVG() method.
+The ConvertSVG() method takes the `document`, `options`,  output file path `savePath` and performs the conversion operation.

 In the example, we use:
  - Compression property that sets TIFF compression.
 We use None compression schema.
 By default, this property is [LZW](https://apireference.aspose.com/html/net/aspose.html.rendering.image/compression).
  - BackgroundColor property that sets the color that will fill the background.
 The default BackgroundColor is Transparent.
  - HorizontalResolution and VerticalResolution properties that set horizontal/vertical resolution for output images in pixels per inch.
 By default, these properties are 300 dpi.

 The ImageSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting SVG to Image formats.
-Among these properties, the Compression that enables you to set compression value for TIFF images.
+Among these properties, the Compression that enables you to set a compression value for TIFF images.
 Available values are LVZ, CCITT3, CCITT4, Rle, and None.
-To learn more about [ImageOptions](https://apireference.aspose.com/net/html/aspose.html.saving/imagesaveoptions), please read the [Fine-Tuning Converters](http://localhost:1313/html/net/fine-tuning-converters/) article.
+To learn more about [ImageOptions](https://apireference.aspose.com/net/html/aspose.html.saving/imagesaveoptions), please read the [Fine-Tuning Converters](/html/net/converting-between-formats/fine-tuning-converters/) article.